 Wrongful death matters in Charleston can be challenging to prove, depending on the circumstances of the accident.
 Regardless, dealing with the fallout of the accident and the fact that it caused the death of your loved one causes you enough stress.
 Our Charleston wrongful death attorney takes care of you and the claim (and deals with the insurance company) from beginning to end.

-When Mickelsen Dalton takes your case, our Charleston personal injury lawyers:
+When Mickelsen Dalton takes your case, our Charleston wrongful death lawyers:

 For one of our wrongful death clients, we secured a $7 million verdict.